 Otterdam

 In the project Otterdam, we experiment with swamp -and water plants that are now lacking in our city, parks and gardens.
 The starting point is to let the otter be our guide to city landscape architecture and garden design.
-Otterdam will house in Westerpark with its running water, large ponds, canals, and extensive Waternatuurtuin (Water-nature garden).
-Otterdam also offers different kinds of workshops for otter and plant lovers, both for adults and kids.
-The city of Otterdam will open on Friday 30th of June at 17.00h.
+After the second artwork Otterdam that houses in Amstelpark, the third floating allotment is launched at the Marineterrein on 26 September 2024.
+Otterdam also offers different kinds of workshops for animal and plant lovers.

 public space - exhibition